 A Schwab report revealed wealth managers with more than $100 million in AUM that outsource data management and client reporting can reduce costs on average 25%.

-In reality, the savings can be much higher when you choose a leading reconciliation services
+In reality, the savings can be much higher if you choose the right reconciliation services outsourcing provider.

 Fluctuations in workload can happen, and one of the operational challenges is having appropriate staffing levels to match the demand.
 Either you’re understaffed when work picks up or overstaffed when things slow down.